Chapmanville students wins trip to space camp

-CHAPMANVILLE, WV (WOWK) A fourth grader from Logan County, WV has a love for math and science that is out of this world.
+CHAPMANVILLE, WV (WOWK) A fourth-grader from Logan County has a love for math and science that is out of this world.
 His commitment has earned him a trip of a lifetime.

 You could say Chapmanville Intermediate School student Grayson Sanders is a bit of a math fanatic.
 He is the top fourth grader in West Virginia on the online Imagine Math platform.
 He is so into math he practices everywhere he goes.
 “I take score books to each and every ball game I go to,” Sanders said.